nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Q. After installing NVDA 2019.1, users say my add-ons are not compatible.

-NVDA 2019.1 introduces add-on compatibility flags that tells NVDA the following information:
+NVDA 2019.1 introduces add-on compatibility flags (sometimes called compatibility range) that tells NVDA the following information:

 * Minimum NVDA version (minimumNVDAVersion): an add-on can specify minimum NVDA version required for the add-on.
 This is useful if you need to use features introduced or changed in a given NVDA release without supporting older NVDA releases.
 * Last tested NVDA version (lastTestedNVDAVersion): tells NVDA the highest supported release for the add-on.
 Without this flag being set, NVDA will treat your add-ons as incompatible with the latest release.

 Words in parentheses are manifest keys.
 Starting in NVDA 2019.1, these compatibility flags are mandatory for all add-ons.

+Q. My app module that was stored under appModules folder in user configuration folder isn't working in NVDA 2019.1.

+This is because NVDA 2019.1 will not load custom extension code stored in subfolders of user configuration folder anymore.
+See the section on scratchpad for details.

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.